Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: EPSL Framework

 where ${\eta}_s$ is the learning rate for server-side model update.

 The last-layer gradient aggregation lies in the heart of EPSL, which remarkably decreases the communication and computing overhead in the BP process thereby boosting the efficiency in resource-constrained systems.
 Moreover, since the server broadcasts the aggregated gradients to all clients, the client-side models learn the shared features from each other, preventing overfitting without requiring model exchange as in FL or SFL.
-To better interpret EPSL, traditional training (e.g., PSL) conducts BP first and then average the gradients, while our approach averages the last-layer activations' gradients first and then conducts the remaining BP.
+To better interpret EPSL, traditional frameworks (e.g., PSL) employ the conventional mini-batch stochastic gradient descent (SGD) for model training, i.e., finishing BP first and then averaging the gradients, while our approach averages the back-propagated gradients first and then conducts BP, thereby significantly reducing the times of BPs required.
 Due to the non-linearity of activation functions, these two are not equivalent.
 However, our approach might still be a good approximation as popular activation functions (e.g., ReLU and Sigmoid) are linear or approximately linear in a certain interval.
 As shown in Fig.~\ref{additional_fig}, despite the significant per-round latency reduction, we find that EPSL with $\phi=0.5$ and $\phi=1$ achieve a similar learning accuracy versus the number of rounds as compared with vanilla SL, SFL and PSL.